Juan-Zambrano/Sample_Lesson_Plan/1/LessonPlan.md

 The solution file to this sample project is located [here](https://github.com/Juan-Zambrano/Sample_Lesson_Plan/tree/master/1/Activites/Ins_console_App/Solved)

 Run this application in debug mode and highlight on some of features that visual studio provides.
-Meantion to students that there is some slight difference's between visual studio on windows,mac, and linux.
+Mention to students that there are some slight differences between visual studio on windows, mac, and linux.

 Create a console app that is similar to the app below.
-Make sure it is a calculator team with the two methods below since we will be further enhancing this idea throughout this lecture.
-Make sure to high-light on some of visual studio dominant features such as intellisense,debug mode, break point, and accessing the nuget package.
+Make sure it is a calculator team with the two methods below, since we will be further enhancing this idea throughout this lecture.
+Make sure to highlight on some of visual studio dominant features such as intellisense, debug mode, break point, and accessing the nuget package.

-For more reference on visual studio refer to this [link](https://visualstudio.microsoft.com/vs/features/net-development/)
+For more references on visual studio refer to this [link](https://visualstudio.microsoft.com/vs/features/net-development/)

 ```c#
 using System;